scrunglebunky/hung_man/README.md

 - This is just a goofy little hangman clone that lets you put whatever images you'd like as lose graphics, win graphics, correc tor incorrect graphics, or even the heads of the hangmen!
 - You can even make custom lists!
 Maybe you'd like to use this for a classroom.
 - [DO NOT USE THIS FOR CLASSROOM PURPOSES AS THE GAME IS LOUD AND CHAOTIC]
+# CREDITS
+- MOST OF what is used here is just random goofy placeholder images
+- I do not know who made the sounds, music, or any of that for that matter.
+- If you would like to bother me about content in the game or in the game packs, email me at scrunglebunky@tutanota.com

 HOW TO PLAY
 - Type an alphabetical character to guess it on the list.